Guilt–shame–fear spectrum of cultures: China

 Lead the people with law and organize them with punishments, and they will avoid the punishments but will be without a sense of shame.
 Lead them with virtue and organize them with ritual, and in addition to developing a sense of shame, they will bring order to themselves.

-Japan

-The first book to cogently explain the workings of the Japanese society was The Chrysanthemum and the Sword by Ruth Benedict.
-This book was produced under less than ideal circumstances since it was written during the early years of World War II in an attempt to understand the people who had become such a powerful enemy of the Allies.
-Under the conditions of war, it was impossible to do field research in Japan.

-Without being able to study in Japan, Benedict relied on newspaper clippings, histories, literature, films, and interviews of Japanese-Americans.
-Her studies came to conclusions about Japanese culture and society that are still widely criticized today, both in the United States and Japan.

 Romani

 To the Roma, though living as local minorities in mostly Christian countries, the concept of lajav ("shame") is important, while the concept of bezax ("sin") does not have such significance.

+Arab culture

+Arab culture places high value on a person's dignity, honor, and reputation.
+Often this results in instances where measures that would be considered drastic outside the culture are taken, and are considered acceptable, to restore honor to an individual, a family unit, or to a tribe.
+A classic example of this is the prevalence of honor killings.
+While there are tribal and regional variations in Arab culture, honor/shame dynamics have been noted to be broadly ubiquitous, defining, contextualising, and generating the frequent conflicts that feature so prominently in the Middle East.